Maximise your pet's chances of a successful outcome with over 20 years of collective arthroscopy experience

 Elbow dysplasia is a general term which describes a number of specific conditions that affect the elbow of growing dogs and lead to elbow osteoarthritis (OA).
 The most common of these conditions is a condition known as Fragmented Coronoid Process (FCP) or just 'coronoid disease'.
 The coronoid process is part of the ulna (which along with the humerus and the radius are the bones which make up the elbow) and bone fragments can form in this area and cause lameness.

 Coronoid disease can affect many different breeds of dog but large breeds are most often affected, particularly Labradors, Golden Retrievers and Rottweilers.
 Signs of forelimb lameness and/or elbow stiffness are often first seen at around 5-8 months of age but can be later.
-It is appropriate to treat the initial episode of lameness with a period of rest and anti-inflammatory pain killers (known as NSAIDs, pronounced 'en-sades').
-If lameness persists or is recurrent than x-rays are often taken.
+It is appropriate to treat the initial episode of lameness with a period of rest and anti-inflammatory painkillers (known as NSAIDs, pronounced 'en-sades').
+If lameness persists or is recurrent then x-rays are often taken.
 X-rays do not allow specific assessment of the coronoid process but they are useful to rule-out other conditions of the elbow and they will often (but not always) show evidence of secondary OA which is a good indicator that elbow pathology is present.
 In order to characterise the pathology however, further investigations will be required and this will generally require referral to an orthopaedic specialist.

 X-rays can give an idea of whether an elbow is normal or not but will rarely provide a specific diagnosis.
 The preferred investigations for dogs with suspected coronoid disease are computed tomography (CT) and arthroscopy.
 CT is a high-tech form of x-ray imaging which provides much greater detail than traditional x-rays and is sometimes referred to as a 'CAT scan'.
 CT provides very good detail of the bones making up the elbow allowing the identification of fragments, small fissure fractures in the coronoid process and problems with the alignment of the bones at the elbow.
 Arthroscopy is a minimally-invasive surgical procedure where small endoscopes are passed into the joint allowing the cartilaginous joint surfaces to be visualised on a monitor.
 Arthroscopic images are magnified and fluid is used to flush away blood meaning that the detail seen is much greater than could be seen with the naked eye via a traditional open surgery.
 Arthroscopy therefore allows accurate assessment of the joint surfaces for cartilage wear which often affects the coronoid process and sometimes also the opposite joint surface on the humeral condyle.
 Because arthroscopy is 'key-hole' surgery, the risks of wound complications and infection are very low (the infection risk is <1% at Anderson Moores).